-As a parent of two serving Victoria Police officers I’ve realised I watch the nightly news a little differently than I used to.
-Though the content of each news bulletin seems to mirror those I’ve watched for decades, the context of each of the stories involving police cause my attention to be a little more focused.
+As a parent of two serving Victoria Police officers, I’ve realised I watch the nightly news a little differently than I used to.
+Though the content of each news bulletin seems to mirror those I’ve watched for decades, the context of each of the stories involving police causes my attention to be a little more focused.

 I’m also married to a nurse who has worked in emergency wards, hospital theatres, and is now a clinical nurse specialist.
 As a couple we have assisted and cared for people throughout our 35 years of marriage.